 Adding videos to your site makes each visitor spend a longer time exploring, leading to more conversions.
 It also means that you can also post those videos to social media platforms as a form of omnichannel marketing.

 Don’t try to cater to everyone with your website.
 Target it towards the people who use your service most frequently.
 Go through the persona discovery process to identify who your target audience is.
 Then identify the specific messaging that resonates with each of your personas.

 After that, you can create targeted landing pages to drive traffic to your site.
-This involves using Search Engine Optimization (SEO) that predicts what your personas are searching for so you can adapt to pop up in their day-to-day internet searches.
+This involves using Search Engine Optimization (try our SaaS SEO agency) that predicts what your personas are searching for so you can adapt to pop up in their day-to-day internet searches.

 You can also adopt a content marketing strategy tailored to your target demographic to capture them throughout their online journey.
 This will increase brand exposure, and ultimately, conversions.